-{\it Step~$5$. $(B, B^+)$ is a complete Huber pair:} We have already showed that $B$ is complete in its natural topology and $(B_0, \varpi)$ is a pair of definition for this topology.
+{\it Step~$5$. $(B, B^+)$ is a complete Huber pair:} We have already shown that $B$ is complete in its natural topology and $(B_0, \varpi)$ is a pair of definition for this topology.
 Therefore, $B$ is a Huber ring.
-It suffices to show that $B^+$ is open, integrally closed and lies in $B^\circ$.
+It suffices to show that $B^+$ is open, integrally closed, and lies in $B^\circ$.
 Openness is clear since $B_0 \subset B^+$, and $B^+$ is integrally closed by definition.
-One also easily show that $B^+ \subset B^\circ$ because $B^+$ is integral over $A^+ \subset A^\circ$. \end{proof}
+One also easily shows that $B^+ \subset B^\circ$ because $B^+$ is integral over $A^+ \subset A^\circ$. \end{proof}